 Montgomery County District Attorney's Office

-The Montgomery County District Attorney's Office has as the mission to provide effective and efficient prosecution of felony and misdemeanor offenses committed in Montgomery County.
+The Montgomery County District Attorney's Office provides effective and efficient prosecution of felony and misdemeanor offenses committed in Montgomery County.
 The County offers services such as the MCDAO No-Refusal Program, which provides prosecutors, nurses, support staff, and equipment in either a central or mobile location to draft search warrants and obtain blood samples from DWI suspects who refuse a scientific test.

 National Safety Council

-The National Safety Council works with Texas employers to promote safe driving practices among their employees, both on and off the job.
+Through the TxDOT-funded Our Driving Concern Transportation Safety Program, the National Safety Council works with Texas employers to promote safe driving practices among their employees, both on and off the job.
 The goal is to proactively combat the costly toll of crashes by helping employers understand risky driving behaviors and liability exposure.
-Our Driving Concern provides resources on distracted driving, aggressive driving, passenger restraint, impaired driving and other traffic safety topics.
-Our Driving Concern offers FREE tools and resources to managers, HR professionals and safety instructors to help you build a company-wide traffic safety program.
-The primary goal of Drug Impairment Training for Texas Employers (DITTE) is to provide education on driving impairment and reduce the number of incidents involving your employees.
+Our Driving Concern (ODC) provides resources on distracted driving, aggressive driving, passenger restraint, impaired driving, and other traffic safety topics, including pedestrian safety.
+(ODC) offers FREE tools and resources to managers, HR professionals, and safety leaders to help employers build a company-wide traffic safety program.
+ODC also includes an impairment piece, Drug Impairment Training for Texas Employers (DITTE).
+The primary goal of DITTE is to provide education on driving impairment and reduce the number of incidents involving employees.
 The end result is safer Texas roadways.

 SafeWay Driving Systems

 SafeWay Driving Systems continues to revolutionize the driver training industry through their proven, proprietary SafeWay Driving System.
-SafeWay Driving offers an engaging, disciplined online driving course integrated with professional in-car training.
+SafeWay Driving offers an engaging and disciplined online driving course integrated with professional in-car training.